spedas/pyspedas/docs/source/getting_started.rst

 Eventually, you should see a message that pyspedas (and probably many other packages) were successfully installed.

 There are a few other packages that are not installed by default alongside pyspedas.
-The spacepy, basemap, and mth5 packages are optional dependencies that are needed to support the MMS mission, SECS and EICS plots, and MTH5 magnetometer station data.
+The basemap and mth5 packages are optional dependencies that are needed to support SECS and EICS plots, and MTH5 magnetometer station data.

 To install:

 .. code-block:: bash

-   pip install spacepy
    pip install basemap
    pip install mth5